-SECTION 1 ANY EMPLOYMENT, OFFICE, TRADE, PROFESSION OR VOCATION CARRIED ON FOR PROFIT OR GAIN MEMBER (and/or spouse/partner where applicable) 1.1 Name of: your employer(s) any business carried on by you any other role in which you receive remuneration(this includes remunerated roles such as councillors).
-1.2 Description of employment or business activity.
+SECTION 1 ANY EMPLOYMENT, OFFICE, TRADE, PROFESSION OR VOCATION CARRIED ON FOR PROFIT OR GAIN MEMBER (and/or spouse/partner where applicable) 1.1 Name of: 1.2 Description of employment or business activity.
 1.3 The name of any firm in which you are a partner.
 1.4 The name of any company for which you are a remunerated Director.
 SECTION 2 SPONSORSHIP MYSELF (and/or spouse/partner where applicable)

 2.1 Any financial benefit obtained (other than from the LEP) which is paid as a result of carrying out duties as a Member.
 This includes any payment or financial benefit from a Trade Union within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992 (a).
-SECTION 3 CONTRACTS MYSELF (and/or spouse/partner where applicable) Any contract for goods, works or services with the LEP which has not been fully discharged by any organisation named at 1.1.
-Any contract for goods, works or services entered into by any organisation named at 1.1 where either party is likely to have a commercial interest in the outcome of business being decided by the LEP.
+SECTION 3 CONTRACTS MYSELF (and/or spouse/partner where applicable) Any contract for goods, works or services with the LEP which has not been fully discharged by any organisation named at 1.1. where applicable) Any contract for goods, works or services entered into by any organisation named at 1.1 where either party is likely to have a commercial interest in the outcome of business being decided by the LEP.
 SECTION 4 LAND OR PROPERTY MYSELF (and/or spouse/partner where applicable) Any interest you or any organisation listed at 1.1 may have in land or property which is likely to be affected by a decision made by the LLEP.
 This would include, within the area of the LEP: Any interest in any land in the LEP areas, including your place(s) of residency Any tenancy where the landlord is the LEP and the tenant is a body in which the relevant person has an interest Any licence for a month or longer to occupy land owned by the LEP.

-For property interests, please state the first part of the postcode and the Local Authority where the property resides.
+Г For property interests, please state the first part of the postcode and the Local Authority where the property resides.
 If you own/lease more than one property in a single postcode area, please state this.
-SECURITIES MYSELF (and/or spouse/partner where applicable) Any interest in securities of an organisation under 1.1 where:- (a) that body (to my knowledge) has a place of business or land in the area of the LEP; and (b) either - (i) the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or (ii) if the share capital of that body is of more than one class, the total nominal value of the shares of any one class in which has an interest exceeds one hundredth of the total issued share capital of that class.
-GIFTS AND HOSPITALITY MYSELF (and/or spouse/partner where applicable) Any gifts and/or hospitality received as a result of Membership of the LEP (above the value of £50). the first part of the postcode and the Local Authority where the property resides.
-If you own/lease more than one property in a single postcode area, please state this.
-SECURITIES Any interest in securities of an organisation under 1.1 where:- (a) that body (to my knowledge) has a place of business or land in the area of the LEP; and (b) either - (i) the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or (ii) if the share capital of that body is of more than one class, the total nominal value of the shares of any one class in which has an interest exceeds one hundredth of the total issued share capital of that class.
-GIFTS AND HOSPITALITY Any gifts and/or hospitality received as a result of Membership of the LEP
+SECTION 5 SECURITIES MYSELF (and/or spouse/partner where applicable) 5.1 Any interest in securities of an organisation under 1.1 where:- (a) that body (to my knowledge) has a place of business or land in the area of the LEP; and (b) either - (i) the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or (ii) if the share capital of that body is of more than one class, the total nominal value of the shares of any one class in which has an interest exceeds one hundredth of the total issued share capital of that class.
+SECTION 6 GIFTS AND HOSPITALITY MYSELF (and/or spouse/partner where applicable) Any gifts and/or hospitality received as a result of Membership of the LEP (above the value of £50).